-This programme aims to have a positive impact on the enhancement of lives quality and life expectancy of communities within Samarinda city in Indonesia, through the development and construction of an integrated network of public spaces that will function as infrastructure to increase community resilience and provide communities with basic access to resources.
-The first and main aim of the network is to adapt and to prepare to face disruptive flood events.
-Two public spaces will be developed to pilot this approach; their design and structure will provide communities with a space that will support the community before, during, and after flood events.
-The new two public spaces will act as a hub were communities will learn about flood and will access resources and materials to face flood (for example sand-bags) in preparation to a flood event.
-During a flood event, the public space will act as a floodable landscape to harvest flood waters and mitigate the impact on surrounding communities.
-After the flood, the public space will act as a hub where to access power, water, and food to support recovery.
-Overall, the proposed public spaces will increase community safety during flood events.
+This programme aims to have a positive impact on the enhancement of lives quality and life expectancy of communities within Samarinda city in Indonesia, through the development and construction of an integrated network of public spaces that will function as infrastructure to increase community resilience and provide communities with basic access to resources, such as clean water, food, affordable energy, and increase community safety.
 The physical interventions will address current and emerging issues linked to climate change through passive systems, community engagement, and affordable low-tech solutions.
 The pilot project in Samarinda City will provide then the template for interventions in other Indonesian cities through the development of implementation guidelines.
 These guidelines might also be implemented in other national contexts, taking in consideration local needs and conditions.